adriangeerre/popgen.github.io/_docs/generic/variant_call.md

 ## Data

 In this tutorial on how to do a variant call over genetic data we are going to continue with the data for _SARS-CoV-2_ used in the tutorial of [mapping reads against a reference genome](https://adriangeerre.github.io/popgen.github.io/mapping_reads.html).
 That means that the data (_BAM_ file) is obtained after running the mapping.
+However, you can download the inputs and outputs from [here](http://adriangeerre.github.io/popgen.github.io/analysis/variant_call).

 ## Analysis

 **Explanation**

 Variant call analysis is a process to extract the variants or SNPs from our data in relation to a reference genome.
 These regions contain information that can be used to estimate different parameters in population genetics.
 The current input is a _SAM_/_BAM_ file and the current output a _VCF_ file.
 Samtools define a _VCF_ file as a text file format (most likely stored in a compressed manner).
 It contains meta-information lines, a header line, and then data lines each containing information about a position in the genome.
 The format also has the ability to contain genotype information on samples for each position.
 We also need the reference genome file in fasta/fastq format.
 Find all the information about _VCF_ files [here](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

+<p>&nbsp;</p>

 **Software**